Goat Canyon (Tijuana River Valley): History

 The earliest-known site of human activity in Goat Canyon is a prehistoric campsite with a shell midden.
 In the area surrounding the canyon, evidence of human activity relating to the San Dieguito and La Jollan prehistoric cultures has been found.
 Within the canyon there is a San Dieguito-era quarry.
 In 1769, the Portolá expedition's overland group, with which Junípero Serra was traveling, traversed Goat Canyon on their way to San Diego Bay.

 In the 1770s, Spaniards recorded that a Native American village, which they named "Milejo", was located at the mouth of the canyon.
-In 1775, members of the Kumeyaay people living in the Tijuana River Valley, of which Goat Canyon forms the southwestern portion, attacked the Mission San Diego de Alcalá, which Serra had helped found several years previously.
+In 1775, members of the Kumeyaay people living in the Tijuana River Valley, of which Goat Canyon forms the southwestern portion, attacked Mission San Diego de Alcalá, which Serra had helped found several years previously.
 During the attack, Friar Luis Jayme was murdered; he is considered to be the first Catholic martyr in Alta California.
 During the period when the canyon was within Alta California, it was part of Rancho Tía Juana in 1829.
 By 1833, the canyon was part of Rancho Melijo.